- Chart

 Opportunities

-- Growing demand for digital solutions
+- Growing demand for cloud services and hyperscale data centers.

 Threats

-- Increasing competition from data center providers
+- Increasing competition in the data center and cloud services markets.

 Competitors and Market Share